Creative-Labs-kw/ctf-finder/README.md

 # ctf-finder

-## it will work on:
-- zip file
-- file that will only work in the webshell or another Linux computer.
-- binary: static

-- server
-- web url
-- ssh connection
-- hexadecimal to ASCII

-# usage:

 ## m-file.py:
  ```
  python3 m-file.py 2>/dev/null
  ```
 - Upload file
+### Like:
+- zip file
+- file that will only work in the webshell or another Linux computer.
+- binary: static
+- strings(check files without running them)

 ## m-server.py:
   ```